DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step4.md

       - fail:
           when: "< 1"
           message: The Trouble deployment does not have any ready replicas.
-      - warn:
-          when: "= 1"
-          message: The Trouble deployment has only a single ready replica.
       - pass:
-          message: There are multiple replicas of the Trouble deployment ready.
+          message: At least one replica of the Trouble deployment is ready.
 </pre>

 With the app still broken, let's run the this spec.